l-boltzmann/Getting-and-Cleaning-Data/Codebook.md

 ##Raw Data

 ###Truly Raw Data
 >"The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data."[1]
+This describes the absolute raw data which is *not* included in their data distribution.

 I have examined the training and test data sets of subject IDs and verirified the 70:30 breakdown. print(unique(test_subject[,1]))